Urban Syndicate - Sneakers, Streetwear, Culture

 The Echo Chamber: When Brands Start Responding to the Same Questions

+Carpet Company sparked interest when they experimented with reactive fabrics in ways that felt organic to their identity.
+Mertra followed with their own twist, an exact copy that caused a ton of controversy but wasn’t tacky.
+But the second the idea hit a wider audience, the floodgates opened.
 Nowadays you can measure how popular something is by looking at how many brands do the same thing.
 The moment one clip of a jacket changing colours in the rain goes viral, every brand copies it and lands in the echo chamber.
 Innovation can still be powerful, if done right, but at the moment there’s no intention anymore.
-All brands, no matter where they come from, is just chasing that one moment of vitality.
-It is time for brands to listen and to answer the questions, instead of responding.

 From Subculture to Global Template